 Kiyomizu-dera Temple Official Website

 6am – 6pm (extended opening times certain weeks in spring, summer and autumn)

 Admission fee ¥400

-Kenninji Temple is a Zen temple located in the heart of Gion area.
+Kenninji Temple is a Zen temple located in the heart of the Gion area.
 It was established in 1202 and has a large collection of cultural properties including a replica of “The Wind and Thunder Gods”, a national treasure painted by Tawaraya Sotatsu.
-It is the oldest Zen Temple in Kyoto and a well known (tourist) spot.
-It also has one of the most famous rock gardens in Kyoto, with an arrangement of rocks which is simple but well-designed.
+It is the oldest Zen Temple in Kyoto and a well-known (tourist) spot.
+It also has one of the most famous rock gardens in Kyoto, with an arrangement of rocks that is simple but well-designed.
 They offer some cultural experiences to visitors, including Zen meditation (Zazen) and Sutra copying (Hand-copying of Buddhist Sutras)!

 Kenninji Temple Official Website